psergus/ngWYSIWYG/README.md

 2. Add dependency to `ngWYSIWYG` to your app module.
 Example: ```angular.module('myApp', ['ngWYSIWYG'])```.
 3. Add element ```<wysiwyg-edit content="your_variable"></wysiwyg-edit>```.

+### Why iFrame?

+A real rich text editor must reflect the true stage of the editing content.
+Any CSS and/or Javascript on the page must not overide the specifics of the content.
+Moreover, iframe allows to issolate your security issues (any possible Javascript code in the content may polute your window's scope).

 ### Issues?

 If you find any, please let me know by sumbitting and issue request.
 I will be working on it actively.